Chart Color Schemes

 Bentleigh East - South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly affect an area's performance.
-AreaSearch identified 25 projects likely impacting the region.
-Notable initiatives include Westfield Southland Ongoing Upgrades, Mackie Road Reserve Upgrade, 1 Victor Road Retirement Village, and 7-21 Station Road Apartments.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 25 such projects that could impact the area.
+Notable ones include Westfield Southland Ongoing Upgrades, Mackie Road Reserve Upgrade, 1 Victor Road Retirement Village, and 7-21 Station Road Apartments.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.